2025 Tax Changes to Know

 While you can use itemization to take deductions on your tax returns, the standard deductions provided by the IRS are popular for their simplicity.
 Standard deductions are set amounts by which taxpayers can lower their taxable income based on their filing status.

-Heads of households, or unmarried taxpayers who have dependents and pay for more the half of the expenses of a household, can take a standard deduction of $21,900 in 2024, an increase of $1,100 from 2023.
+Heads of households, or unmarried taxpayers who have dependents and pay more than half the cost of maintaining a household, can take a standard deduction of $22,500 in 2025, an increase of $600 from 2024.

 Filing status